Can Electricity Cause Gas Explosion? (Here Is the Secret Truth!)

 Some Common Causes:

-• 6: Ignition of flammable vapors from gasoline or other fuels
+- 6: The ignition of combustible vapors originating from gasoline or alternative fuels.

 Potential Injuries that can Caused by an Electric-Gas Explosion: